oconnellryan/oconnellryan.github.io/ufc_ppv.md

   </div>
 </div>

+&nbsp;<br>

 **Some of the key factors that lead to increased Pay-Per-View Sales were:**
- - Higher quality fighters (calculated by performance ratings) across the entire card was correlated with an increased Buyrate.
+ - Higher quality fighters across the entire card was correlated with an increased Buyrate.
- - Finishing opponents: each finish was found to increase a main event fighter's draw power by about 7,000 buys.
+ - Each finish on a main event fighter's record was found to increase buys by about 7,000
  - Title fight wins & losses were also found to be impactful for both main event & non-main event fighters.
-   - Title fight wins for any fighter on the card lead to a higher buyrate on average (ranging from about 3,000 increased buys for main event fighters to 400 increased buys for lower on the card).
+   - Title fight wins for any fighter on the card lead to a higher buyrate on average
-   - Title fight losses were highly impactful, especially for main event fighters.
-A loss in a title fight reduces a main fighter's predicted draw power by about 25,000 buys.
+   - Title fight losses were particularly impactful for main event fighters: Each loss in a title fight reduces a main fighter's predicted draw power by about 25,000 buys.

 ### Data & Methodology Overview
 Pay-Per-View buy rate data was sourced from Tapology, covering 210 UFC events through UFC 274.
 The dataset was filtered to include events from UFC 57 (2006) onward, ensuring relevance to the modern UFC era.
 Within this timeframe, 32 events lacked available PPV data.
 The model developed in this project is specifically designed to predict PPV buy rates for events within this modern-era range.